BenjaminHubert/Singz/README.md

 Prerequisites
 -------
-You need some installations to perform Singz on your computer:
+You need some installations to run Singz on your computer:
 * A web server working with PHP >=5.5.9
 * Composer
 * A database server